gitlabhq/omnibus-gitlab/doc/package-information/README.md

 libraries are  located in `/opt/gitlab/version-manifest.txt`.

-If you don't have the package installed, you can always check the omnibus-gitlab [source repository], specifically [config directory].
+If you don't have the package installed, you can always check the omnibus-gitlab [source repository], specifically the [config directory].

-For example, if you take a look at `8-6-stable` branch, you can conclude that 8.6 packages were running [ruby 2.1.8].
+For example, if you take a look at the `8-6-stable` branch, you can conclude that 8.6 packages were running [ruby 2.1.8].
 Or, that 8.5 packages were bundled with [nginx 1.9.0].